THAVNESHZZ/EXCEL/README.md

 ## Directions :
 1. Clone or download the repository.

-2. Open the Pizza-Sales-Dashboard.xlsx file in Excel (preferably 2016 or later).
+2. Open the Excel Project - Pizza sales analysis 1.xlsx file in Excel (preferably 2016 or later).

 3. Use slicers and buttons to explore different views and analyze the data.